rsnpj/notes-site/notes/Year_2/Software_Methodologies/Image_Processing/Contrast_Enhancement.md

 # Image enhancement

-Goal: make the image look better so we can view and process the visual information with greater clarity
+Goal: make the image look better, so we can view and process the visual information with greater clarity

 Image enhancement is subjective.
 It depends on